spincaloritronics/spincaloritronics.github.io/index.md

 - In some cases, a hotel reservation might be needed for visa application.
 If so, we recommend you to make a reservation with free cancellation policy on [booking.com](https://www.booking.com/), and cancel it after printing.

 # Sponsors

+- Please let us know if you would like to support the workshop in any means.